t-maho/FBI_fingerprinting/README.md

 Code to Fingerprint any model with Benign Inputs

-Top-1 data, used in the paper, is in the folder data
+Due to the lack of space, only Top-1 data is released in the GitHub.

+Some results of our paper need images.
+We provide a small set of 1000 images.
+These images are the ones with the highest entroyp score.